Idnan/idnan.github.io/blog/_posts/2020-06-11-build-facets-with-elasticsearch.md

     }
 }
 ```
-The query finally produces that we required.
+Now if you run the query above, it will produce the result that we expect.

 <figure align="center">
     <img src="{{ site.baseurl }}/img/20200611/aggregation_3.png" style="width: auto;" alt=""/>
 </figure>

 And that wraps it up.
 Feel free to leave your feedback or questions in the comments section below.